API

 What is a custom domain?

-A custom domain is a domain name used for content delivery through a CDN.
-For example, if you have a website with the domain mywebsite.com, you create a CDN resource for static content delivery and specify a custom domain for the resource, such as cdn.mywebsite.com.
-This way, your static assets will be delivered to end-users with URLs like cdn.mywebsite.com/sample.jpg
+A custom domain is a unique, branded domain name used for content delivery through a CDN.
+For example, if you have a website with the domain mywebsite.com, you create a CDN resource for static content delivery and specify a custom domain for it, such as cdn.mywebsite.com.
+This way, your static assets will be delivered to end users with URLs like cdn.mywebsite.com/sample.jpg.

-When specifying a custom domain, you can use any domain or subdomain for which you can edit the DNS records (typically, our clients use a third-level subdomain based on the website domain).
+When specifying a custom domain, you can use any domain or subdomain for which you can edit the DNS records.
+Usually, for CDN resources intended to deliver static assets, our customers use a third-level domain based on their website domain, e.g. cdn.mywebsite.com.
+For CDN resources integrated with the entire site—second-level domains, e.g., mywebsite.com.

-1. When creating a CDN resource, enter your desired domain or subdomain name in the "Custom domain" section (Step #3).
-You can also specify multiple domains by clicking the "+" icon.
+1. When creating a CDN resource, enter your desired domain or subdomain name in the "Custom domain" section.
+Specify additional domains by clicking the "+" icon.

 Custom domain

-3. Copy the value cl-****.gcdn.co (which is unique for every account and the same for all custom domains of your account) from the "Set up your DNS" page.
-You can click Confirm at this step or later.
+2. Copy the value cl-****.gcdn.co (which is unique for every account and the same for all custom domains of your account) from the "Set up your DNS" page.
+Click Confirm.

 Copy the value

-5. Create a CNAME record for the custom domain with the value copied in step 3 of this guide.
+3. Go to your DNS provider’s website and create a CNAME record for the custom domain with the value in the previous step.
 The CNAME record should be specified as follows:

 cdn mywebsite.com. cl-****.gcdn.co

-Replace cl-****.gcdn.co will the value specific to your account.
+Replace cl-****.gcdn.co with the value specific to your account.

 If you specified multiple custom domains in step 1, add CNAME records for all additional custom domains.

-You can use the dig command in the terminal or an online dig tool to check the record.
-If the record was added correctly, you should receive a response similar to the one specified above.
+Use the dig command in the terminal or an online dig tool to check the record.
+If the record was added correctly, you will receive a response similar to the one specified above.

-6. Complete the CDN resource creation.
-You will see the following pop-up when all configurations are completed:
+4. Complete the CDN resource creation.
+You will see the following pop-up window when all configurations are completed:

 Complete the CDN resource creation